omsharp/CMade/README.md

 - All internal modules will be statically linked (embedded in the executable).
 - The final result will be a single executable.
 - [Unity](https://github.com/ThrowTheSwitch/Unity) is used for Unit Testing.
-The whole framework (a couple of small source files) is included in the project source, no external dependencies.
+The whole framework (a couple of small source files) is included in the template source.

 <br/>